We're here to help.

 Wait was Duke’s deadline the 1st or the 2nd?
 Or was it the 5th?
-Keeping track of deadlines is extremely important this time of year, because the difference of an hour could meet applying to your dream school on time and missing the deadline entirely.
+Keeping track of deadlines is extremely important this time of year.
+The difference of an hour could meet applying to your dream school on time and missing the deadline entirely.
 While some schools stick to January 1, others will give you a few extra days or even weeks.
 Visiting our Regular Decision Deadline Organizer will help you to prioritize the tasks at hand.

 The college admissions process can be very time-intensive for students.
-Thus, there is no reason you should spend any of your precious time on a school that you’re not truly interested in attending.
+Thus, there is no reason you should spend any time on schools that you’re not truly interested in attending.
 Nevermind the application fee, crafting a supplemental essay is a time suck that you should avoid if you’re not serious about the institution.
-So revisit your college list while keeping track of your deadlines and make sure that there aren’t any schools that don’t need to be there.
+So revisit your college list and make sure that there aren’t any schools that don’t need to be there.
 To be clear: This isn’t an opportunity to pare your list down to just the Ivies, and it certainly isn’t an excuse to cut a school simply because you don’t feel like writing the essay.
-Instead, make sure your list is balanced and intentional so that all the effort you put into your essays feels worth it in the end.
+Instead, make sure your list is balanced so that all the effort you put into your essays feels worth it in the end.

 You don’t want to miss out on opening presents or taking part in treasured holiday traditions because you didn’t manage your time well enough to get your applications finished, right?!
 You can increase your efficiency by looking for overlap in your supplemental essay prompts and strategically reusing some of your best essays (with the correct school names swapped in, of course!).
 And that’s the best trick in our book.
 The rest is a combination of elbow grease and reclaiming your time.
-Block off non-negotiable slots on your schedule to work on your college essays before and after time with family and friends.
-If you stick to your schedule (and maybe ask a trusted parent, essay advisor, or friend to keep you accountable), you’ll be able to truly relax around family and friends.
+Block off non-negotiable slots on your schedule to work on your college essays before and after family time.
+If you stick to your schedule (and maybe ask a trusted parent or essay advisor to keep you accountable), you’ll be able to truly relax around family and friends.
 And who knows, maybe you’ll even enjoy answering a few of those pesky questions.

-In a few short weeks, you will be completely finished with freshman college admissions and able to put your feet up and relax.
+In a few short weeks, you will be finished with freshman college admissions and able to sit down and relax.
 When the only thing left to do is wait to hear back, you will hear bells a-ringing, trust us.